 All registered nurses are required to take a national exam to obtain a license to practice.
 Compared with all programs nationwide, Western graduates have been consistently successful in passing the exam.

-Beginning with the Fall 2019 term, the Nursing program will move to a Petition Process to determine acceptance into the core Nursing courses.
+The Nursing program uses a Petition Process to determine acceptance into the core Nursing courses.
 Read the information in the Admissions Requirements section below, or visit the Nursing Petition Requirements page for details.